A collection of DICK's sporting goods such as a shirt, pant, bag and two winter hats

 We are committed to offering sustainable products and brands that reflect the diverse athletes we support.
 We strive for inclusion and want everyone to see themselves in the products we offer in our stores, online, and through our marketing communications.

-Attain 100% participation of vertical brands, Tier 1 suppliers in the Higg Facility Environmental Module by 2025
+Attain 100% participation of owned vertical brands in the Sustainable Apparel Coalition (SAC) Higg Facility Environmental Module by 2025

 We are committed to offering sustainable products and brands that reflect the diverse athletes we support, and we strive for inclusion and want everyone to see themselves in the products we offer in our stores, online, and through our marketing communications.
 We are working to increase the sustainable products we offer — products that are made with less energy and water, use recycled materials, and are made in facilities that support the human rights of their workers.

-We work with our suppliers to help them meet our high standards of product quality and safety, and our ethical, social, and environmental principles and policies.
-See more on our efforts, on Page 56 of our 2021 Purpose Playbook
+We work with our suppliers to help them meet our high standards of product quality and safety, and our ethical, social, and environmental principles and policies

 SUSTAINABLE PRODUCT ATTRIBUTES

-We work to increase the sourcing of the following types of sustainable materials to supply our athletes with sustainable products.
-To help athletes easily identify responsibly made products in-stores and online, we add sustainable attribute information.
-These are examples of the types of standards you can find within our products:
+We work to increase the sourcing of products and materials with sustainable attributes to supply our athletes with sustainable products.
+These are examples of the types of standards you can find within our products.

 • Organic cotton